The Trip To The Grocery Store That Changed My Life

 Thirteen years ago on a cold January afternoon, a trip to the grocery store changed my life.

-The pressure of juggling the schedules of four teenagers was pressing in on my last nerve.
-Truth be told, something was always pressing on my last nerve.
-That day I still needed to grocery shop and do a mountain of laundry.
+nerve.
+That day I still needed to grocery shop and do a mountain of

 I left the kids at home and headed to the grocery store.